PavelLoparev/connector/README.md

 **1. Signals**

-If you want your object will be able to emit signals you need to extend you class from `Signal` class.
+If you want your object will be able to emit signals you need to implement `SignalInterface` and use `SignalTrait`.
 For example you have some logger class and you want to emit signal `somethingIsLogged` when logger finished work:
 ```php
 <?php